No. 51: Randy Johnson

 Randy Cross, UCLA football offensive lineman (1973 to 1975):

-Out of Crespi High in Encino (where he was a state champ in the shot put), Cross almost was swayed to go to USC.
-“Marv Goux recruited me, as did the University of Texas, Alabama and Nebraska, who was the number one team in the country at the time,” said Cross.
+Best known: Out of Crespi High in Encino, where he was a state champ in the shot put, Cross almost was swayed to go to USC.
+“Marv Goux recruited me, as did the University of Texas, Alabama and Nebraska, which was the number one team in the country at the time,” said Cross.
 “My dad was a big Bruins fan so it was not a hard decision for me to go to UCLA.
 Terry Donahue was my position coach and he really helped me to understand the game on the college level.”
-Cross made it work crossing over from right guard to center, rotating between the two positions on two units his senior season, protecting quarterbacks Mark Harmon and John Sciarra.
-In the offseason he kept in shape playing on the Bruins’ rugby team.
-The notoriety earned the 6-foot-3 and 265-pounder first-team All-American his senior season and an induction into the College Football Hall of Fame in 2011, three years after he included in the UCLA Athletic Hall of Fame.
-The second-round pick of San Francisco in 1976, after playing for a Rose Bowl title-team, Cross stuck with the 49ers his entire 13 year career, starting 180 of 185 games and making three Pro Bowls and playing on three Super Bowl championships blocking for Joe Montana.
+Cross crossed over from right guard to center and protected quarterbacks Mark Harmon and John Sciarra in his senior season.
+The 6-foot-3 and 265-pound first-team All-American would earn induction into the College Football Hall of Fame in 2011, three years after he included in the UCLA Athletic Hall of Fame.
+The second-round pick of San Francisco in 1976, after playing for UCLA’s Rose Bowl title-team, Cross stuck with the 49ers his entire 13 year career, making three Pro Bowls and playing on three Super Bowl championships blocking for Joe Montana.
 For our ears, he became one of the most listenable NFL game analysts when working for CBS and NBC.
 He, of course, also has a podcast to offer these days.

 (Photo: UCLA athletics)